 Our exposure to foreign exchange rate risk is associated with the currency of our operations, our indebtedness and as a result of the presentation of our consolidated financial statements in U.S. dollars.
 The H.K. dollar is the predominant currency used in Macau and is often used interchangeably with the Pataca in Macau.
 A significant portion of our indebtedness, as a result of the Studio City Notes, is denominated in U.S. dollars, and the costs associated with servicing and repaying such debt will be denominated in U.S. dollars.
 In addition, the Studio City Project Facility is denominated in H.K. dollars, and the costs associated with servicing and repaying such debt will be denominated in H.K. dollars.
-The H.K. dollar.
-The texchange rates between these currencies have remained relatively stable over the past several years, resulting in minimal foreign exchange exposure for us.
+The H.K. dollar is pegged to the U.S. dollar within a narrow range and the Pataca is in turn pegged to the H.K. dollar.
+The exchange rates between these currencies have remained relatively stable over the past several years, resulting in minimal foreign exchange exposure for us.
 However, we cannot assure you that the current peg or linkages between the U.S. dollar, H.K. dollar and Pataca will not be broken or modified and subjected to fluctuation as such exchange rates may be affected by, among other things, changes in political and economic conditions.
-Based on the balances of indebtedness denominated in currencies other than U.S. dollars as of December 31, 2014, an assumed 1% change in the exchange rates between currencies other than U.S dollar would cause a foreign transaction gain or loss of approximately US\$13.0 million for the year ended December 31, 2014.
+Based on the balances of indebtedness denominated in currencies other than U.S. dollars as of December 31, 2014, an assumed 1% change in the exchange rates between currencies other than U.S dollars against the U.S. dollar would cause a foreign transaction gain or loss of approximately US\$13.0 million for the year ended December 31, 2014.
 Major currencies in which our cash and bank balances (including restricted cash) were held as of December 31, 2014 included U.S. dollars, H.K. dollars and Patacas.
-Based on the cash and bank balances as of December 31, 2014, an assumed 1% change rates between currencies other than U.S. dollar would cause a maximum foreign transaction gain or loss of approximately US\$13.1 million for the year ended December 31, 2014.
+Based on the cash and bank balances as of December 31, 2014, an assumed 1% change in the exchange rates between currencies other than U.S. dollars against the U.S. dollar would cause a maximum foreign transaction gain or loss of approximately US\$13.1 million for the y